🎲Random Stuff Generator

 Can I choose how many results I get?

 Yes.
-Use the “How many?” buttons to select 1, 2, 3, 5, or 10 results per click.
-Results appear in a grid — two or three columns for Objects and Images, a single column for Facts.
+Use the “How many?” buttons to select anywhere from 1 to 10 results per click.
+Multiple results appear in a compact two-to-three-column grid.

 Can I copy a generated result?